aws/aws-auto-scaling-custom-resource/README.md

 ## 1. Test your REST Endpoint URL

 Before running the CloudFormation template, you need an HTTP/HTTPS endpoint to expose your REST resources.
 Make sure your application conforms to the REST API specification in the [custom-resource-stack.yaml](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/cloudformation/templates/custom-resource-stack.yaml) CloudFormation template.

+A sample REST endpoint is provided as a Dockerized Apache Python cgi.
+See: [sample-api-server](./sample-api-server/)

 After you create an endpoint that contains the required REST resources, you can verify that the endpoint URL works by issuing GET and PATCH requests to it, for example: